Fliplet/eslint-config-client/README.md

-# ESLint configuration for Fliplet projects
+# ESLint configuration for JS code running in Fliplet apps